Fico's Fourth Cabinet: Constitutional amendments

-On 27 January 2025, Prime Minister: Fico announced plans for constitutional amendments to the Constitution of Slovakia.
+On 27 January 2025, Prime Minister Fico announced plans for constitutional amendments to the Constitution of Slovakia.
 One would place the constitution higher than international treaties and agreements, another would formally recognize only two genders (Male and female), restrict "gender transition" and prohibit the adoption of children by same-sex couples.

 On 9 April 2025, The Parliament of Slovakia passed the government's constitutional amendment into the second reading.
 Of the 143 deputies who voted, 81 supported it (Smer-Hlas-SNS), 40 were against and 22 abstained.
 In addition to the government deputies, the proposal was also supported by opposition deputies Christian Union.

-On June 2025, The vote on the constitutional amendment was delayed unitl September.
+In June 2025, The vote on the constitutional amendment was delayed until September.

 On 26 September 2025, The Parliament of Slovakia passed the government's constitutional amendment.
 90 supported it (Smer-Hlas-SNS), 7 were against.
 In addition to the government deputies, the proposal was also supported by opposition deputies 9 (out of 11) Christian Democratic Movement, 1 Christian Union, 3 (out of 10) Slovakia.